Cheesy Savory Waffles with Spinach & Ham

 - Oil spray the hot waffle iron if needed.
 Put a fourth of the waffle batter on the hot waffle iron and close the lid (Flip it upside down if your waffle iron has the feature).
 Cook until golden and crisp.
 (Waffle irons vary in cooking time, so adjust the time accordingly.)

 - Gently take the waffle out of the iron and place on a wired rack.
-Serve the waffles with sour cream and hot sauce or other favorite topping.
+Serve the waffles with your favorite toppings.

 - To keep these waffles warm, keep them in a warm 175˚F oven while you cook the next one.
-Make sure to place the waffles on a wire rack to prevent them from getting soggy.
+Make sure to place them on a wire rack to prevent sogginess.

 These waffles sound great.
 Can’t wait to try them for a savory supper with eggs.
 I have to lower the sodium count for 2 family members with health issues, so I want to replace the ham.
 Would it work to add chopped mushtrooms?
 I haven’t tried using fresh mushrooms in a waffle iron.